Taking an audience-insight led approach to marketing and media strategy will deliver huge benefits.

 Key points to consider

-The starting point for me is to look at social conversation to understand what people are saying.
-And I look at both brand conversation and associated topic conversation.
-So for example, I’d look at specifically what people are saying about the Apple Brand, and then more generally what people are talking about in relation to technology.
+The starting point is to look at social conversation to understand what people are saying.
+Look at both brand conversation and associated topic conversation.
+So for example, look at specifically what people are saying about the Apple Brand, and then more generally what people are talking about in relation to technology.

-I then review the conversations and identify the differences in what’s being said by existing audiences vs new prospects.
-I group these into behavioural types and consider where each group is in their consideration journey, what their needs might then be at the different stages and then what information and communications I’d need to deliver to them in order for them to move along a customer engagement path or buying cycle.
+Then, review the conversations and identify the differences in what’s being said by existing audiences vs new prospects.
+Group these into behavioural types and consider where each group is in their consideration journey, what their needs might then be at the different stages and then what information and communications you need to deliver to them in order for them to move along a customer engagement path or buying cycle.

-When creating the groups, I look at both quantitative and qualitative data.
-Demographics is important, but beyond this, I think about things like;
+When creating the groups, look at both quantitative and qualitative data.
+Demographics is important, but beyond this, think about things like;

 - Their general outlook on life – are they positive thinkers or full of doom and gloom?